 How to Make Cookies & Cream Chocolate Pudding

-Start by making the chocolate pudding.
+To make this cookie and cream chocolate pudding, start by making the chocolate pudding.

 Place the pudding cups in the fridge to set for 1-2 hours.
-The pudding should hold in place well but still jiggle.

 The Taste Test